PerfectlySoft/PerfectDocs/guide/MySQL.md

 import PerfectHTTP
 ```

-## Quick Start
+### Quick Start

 ### Access the Database

-In order to access the database, first setup your credentials:
+In order to access the database, setup your credentials:

 ```swift
 let testHost = "127.0.0.1"